pjungeblut/ntlib/README.md

 The library contains modular implementations that can easily be combined to solve mathematical problems.
 Most code was used and developed to solve [Project Euler](https://projecteuler.net) problems.

+Some features on NTLib:
+* Basic number theoretic functions such as `gcd`, `lcm`, `isqrt`, ...
+* Primality test, prime decomposition and prime generation with a heavily optimized variant of the sieve of Eratosthenes.
+* Generate all primitive Pythagorean triples.
+* Solving Pell's equation.
+* Compute binomial coefficients, polygonal numbers, Euler's totient function, divisor function and Turan numbers.

 # Requirements and Installation
 * Uses C++20, namely the three-way comparison operator.
 G++-10, Clang-10 and MSVC-19.20 should work.
 * Cmake and CTest version 3.16 or newer.